crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 The execution of the deployment takes the total time of your specificed phase times.
 The interesting part is the first part, where you get traffic from both versions of your application as the service adjusts traffic on the same URL route.
 Users never lose the functionality of the application as it is updated.
 You will see the following process:

  1. Verify that Bluemix starts routing traffic to both versions:
-    * Use the `cf apps` command to list all the applications in your Bluemix space.
+    a.
+Use the `cf apps` command to list all the applications in your Bluemix space.
 During the _Ramp-up_ phase, you should see both versions of the application have an assigned route (the URL from Step 5 in "Creating an Application in Bluemix").

-    * In your browser, you can go to **URL**/index.txt, where **URL** is from Step 5 in "Creating an Application in Bluemix".
-During the _Ramp-up_ phase, you should see the text alternate between "Hello, Bluemix World 1" and "Hello, Bluemix World 2" as you reload the browser.
+    b.
+In your browser, you can go to **URL** for your application.
+During the _Ramp-up_ phase, you should see the text alternate between "BROKEN" and "FIXED"

-    * (Optional) If you have `curl` installed, you can run curl against the URL.
-During the _Ramp-up_ phase, you should see the text alternate between "Hello, Bluemix World 1" and "Hello, Bluemix World 2".
+	c.
+(Optional) You can open a new terminal and `curl` the application, to watch it change as you deploy.
+You should see curl return the text "Hello, Bluemix World - STATUS".

+        `curl URL/index.txt`

  2. List the deployments of the Active Deploys service using the `cf active-deploy-list` command

+    a.
+See the Active Deploy List

 	`cf active-deploy-list`

+	b.
+See information on your deployment

+	`cf active-deploy-show activedeploy_lab`

     When the phase is _rampup_:
       * `cf apps` should show both that `hello_app_1` and `hello_app_2` are assigned the same route.